 Get/Keep a Hobby of Your Own

 Just trust me on this one.
 It’s going to feel like you don’t have a minute to spare for yourself when you’re driving your kids hither and thither, but honestly, what you lose in time, you’ll gain in sanity.
-We need to model the life we want your own kids to have someday, right?
-We want them to see us a people in our own right, not just their resident juice cup filler.
+We need to model the life we want our own kids to have someday, right?
+We want them to see us as people in our own right, not just their resident juice cup filler.